-Self-Care: How to love yourself despite the negativity
+Self-Care: 7 powerful ways to care for yourself despite the negativity

 - You repent choosing a career that feels like living in a coffin every single day.

-- You think you’re just not as good-looking as a friend, colleague or relative who appears to have been born for modelling.
+- Perhaps, you think you’re just not as good-looking as a friend, colleague or relative who appears to have been born for modelling.

 - You think you’re too ordinary to achieve something big like the ones you always read or hear about on the social media.
 Generally, “(S)he could.
 There’s something in her/him.
 But what do I have?”